 This can increase your daily calorie consumption by up to several hundred calories a day.

-If you don't compensate for these extra calories by reducing the amount of calories you eat and taking regular exercise, it's likely you'll gain weight.
+If you do not compensate for these extra calories by reducing the amount of calories you eat and taking regular exercise, it's likely you'll gain weight.

 If you're concerned that you're gaining too much weight, you should talk to your dialysis team, who can recommend a diet and exercise plan.